Liuzhe30/TMP-SS/README.md

 ### Requirements
 - Python ≥ 3.6
 - Tensorflow and Keras
-- HH-suite for generating HHblits files (with the file suffix of .hmm)
+- HH-suite for generating HHblits files (with the file suffix of .hhm)

 ### Testing & Evaluation in Command Line
 We provide run.py that is able to run pre-trained models.
 Run it with: